PyromancerBoom/NUS-SDS-Datathon-Champion/LOAD_MODEL_INSTRUCTIONS.md

 These are manual instructions, by default the repository and notebook are configured to run automatically.

+Typically, this process has been automated in the notebook.
+But in case there may be an issues, you may use the below manual to setup the model.

 To load the model, follow these simple instructions:

 ### Step 1: Install Required Packages